 Our geographic scope of analysis for cumulatively affected resources is defined by the physical limits or boundaries of: (1) the proposed action's effect on the resources, and (2) contributing effects from other hydropower and non-hydropower activities within the Mono Lake Subbasin.
-We have identified the geographic scope for water quantity and quality to include Lundy Lake and Mill Creek to Mono Lake, all within the Mono Lake Subbasin.
+We have identified the geographic scope for water quantity and quality to include Lundy Lake and Mill Creek to Mono Lake, including all stream reaches of Mill Creek between Lundy Lake and Mono Lake, as well as the Mill Creek Return Ditch, all within the Mono Lake Subbasin.
 We chose this geographic scope because the operation and maintenance of the Lundy Project, in combination with other hydroelectric projects in the Mono Lake Subbasin may affect water quality of Mill Creek.